-SATURDAY SCHOOL: The purpose of Saturday School is to recoup Average Daily Attendance (ADA) that is lost due student absences.
+SATURDAY SCHOOL: The purpose of Saturday School is to recoup Average Daily Attendance (ADA) lost due to student absences.
 Invitations to Saturday School are sent home with eligible students several times throughout the school year.
 Please check with the Office Staff for any questions.

-SCIENCE FAIR: The $4^{th} - 6^{th}$ grade classes hold a "Science Fair" which usually takes place in January.
+SCIENCE FAIR: The 4th - 6th-grade classes hold a "Science Fair," usually in January.
 Teachers will require projects which may be on an individual or partner basis.
 Please ask your child's teacher for more information.
-Only projects from grades 4-6 are eligible for the District Science Fair, which is generally held in February.
+Only projects from grades 4-6 are eligible for the District Science Fair, generally held in February.

-SNACKS: Healthy Snacks are permitted during first recess but must be in a carefully sealed package in order to prevent a reoccurring ant problem.
+SNACKS: Healthy Snacks are permitted during first recess but must be in a carefully sealed package to prevent a reoccurring ant problem.
 Sharing of snacks is prohibited due to health concerns.